Attention Walkers and Runners

-There are many reasons why runners that are preparing for marathons somehow develop knee pain.
-This unfortunately includes all novice to ultra marathoners.
+There are many reasons why some people develop knee pain.
 We help to rank the top 5 knee problems and are as follows:

 1) Improper foot wear- Did you know that old shoes can contribute to 70% of ankle and foot problems which can lead to knee, hip, and low back problems if you are involved in a repetitive sport like running?